 A sip of water between wines doesn't just wash the palate in preparation for the next wine, it also helps you stay hydrated.
 Hydration is especially important if you're travelling around a large vineyard for a tasting.
 The combination of alcohol, warm weather, and physical exercise can be taxing, so keep water at the ready.

-Spitting is Appreciated
+Spitting is Encouraged

 Many people wonder: Do you spit out at wine tastings?
 Wine tastings are the one time where it's considered good manners to spit.
 Wine connoisseurs typically get a mouthful of wine, swish it around, and after appreciating the flavor, spit the wine out into a spittoon.
-It's completely optional, and if you prefer to swallow the wine after tasting it, that's fine as well.
-Just keep in mind that after a long day of wine tasting without spitting any of it out, you may have ingested a decent amount of wine.
-Before spitting make sure you're aimed directly above the spittoon so you don't get any on the floor or your clothing.

 You experience wine through both taste and smell; which means other aromas and flavors can compete with the wine.
 Strong scents like perfume, cologne, or aftershave can inhibit your ability to "nose" the wine, and strong food flavors like onions will interfere with the wine's flavor.
 Eating before a tasting is fine, just be sure to skip any spicy foods or any flavors that may overwhelm your palate just before the tasting.
 More importantly, skip any fragrances that will interfere not just with your own tasting experience, but potentially those around you.